Return to the Newsroom

 Until now, under the VAT law, it was not clear how to qualify services related to charging electric cars.
 This is because there is no doubt that charging electric vehicles is a complex service, consisting of the supply of electricity and services consisting of providing access to the widely understood infrastructure.
 More than once the tax authorities have taken the position that such a service constitutes a supply of goods due to the fact that it is the consumption of electricity (and therefore goods) that is the primary purpose of charging station customers.

 Given the above, there is no doubt that the ruling is significant.
-As already mentioned, charging electric cars constitutes a supply of goods.
+As already mentioned, charging electric cars constitutes as a supply of goods for VAT.
 Adopting such a thesis entails a number of tax consequences.
 First of all, for the supply of electricity, the legislator has provided a specific moment of tax obligation related to the date of issuance of the invoice.
 Recognizing vehicle charging as a supply of goods also makes it necessary to determine the place of delivery, which is particularly important in transactions with foreign entities.
 The settlement proves that companies that have so far considered car charging as a service have acted incorrectly.
 However, in domestic transactions, this did not result in an understatement of tax.
 Companies that cooperated with foreign traders may have a problem – they did not report VAT on the transactions and will have to adjust their settlements.

 It’s also worth mentioning that treating EV charging as an energy supply may also entail excise and regulatory implications.